 In fact, water damage can be severely disastrous for your home, and it will serve you well to know the facts.
 In this blog post, we’re going to dispel some of the more common myths and misconceptions about home water damage.
 If you’ve been believing in any of these, now is the time to stop buying into them!

 We get it — when you get blasted by a flood, the first thing on your mind is recovering what you’ve lost, and looking towards insurance to potentially save you from a veritable financial disaster.

 But hold the phone!
 Before you call them, you should call your local home restoration company first.
 A team of professionals that are trained in water damage restoration can conduct expert service on your home, mitigating the water damage by an enormous amount before you even have to call your insurance company.

 Believe it or not, it’s possible to salvage a lot from a flood, and if you have a team of professionals reduce the damage first, your insurance company is going to be much more likely to play ball with you.

 Aside from that, this is also important because the consequences of water damage only grow worse and worse the more you sit on it.
-Water will deeply penetrate the most hidden cavities in your home and left alone, it’ll start to develop mold and mildew — those are a whole different kind of mess to clean up.
+Water will deeply penetrate the most hidden cavities in your home and left alone, it’ll start to develop mildew — those are a whole different kind of mess to clean up.